Sitecore-Hackathon/2019-ScrubCore/documentation/README.md

 ## Usage

  1. Navigate to the desired root item.
-This will allow you to edit any of this item’s sub-items.
+This will allow you to edit any of this itemâ€™s sub-items.
 Then select the Home tab and click the Bulk Edit button in the Edit chunk.

 ![itemA.png](images/itemA.png?raw=true "itemA.png")